gpg/gpg4win/doc/README-BETA-en.txt

   Please consider the warning dialog seriously.
-  Note: In the current BETA version you have to enable the S/MIME support to get a correct verification of OpenPGP signatures.
+  Note: In the current BETA version you have to enable the S/MIME support to get a correct verification of inlinePGP signatures.
 It's a known issue and will be solved in one of the next versions.

 - Create new S/MIME certificate: